BaranovAnton/Kinect2BodyTracking/README.md

 4) Kinect for Windows SDK
 5) Unity Pro packages

-For more information about project you can find in article
+For more information about this project and others you can find in articles of my blog http://studyunity.blogspot.com